bxlab/metaWRAP/README.md

 |    maxbin2      |    v=2.2.4      |  binning				|
 |    pplacer      |    v=1.1        |  bin_refinement, reassemble_bins  |
 |    taxator-kt   |    v=1.3.3      |  classify_bins                    |

+  I want to emphasize that because metaWRAP is written in BASH scripts, it is realitively easy to understand why some part of the program is failing, or if there is a dependancy issue.
+Just to to that line in the code and see how metaWRAP is calling that software.
+There is not magic here - metaWRAP is simply calling programs from your current environment in a specific sequence just like you would if you were following a pipeline.
+If it cannot find them, an error pops up.
+Feel free to dive in the code to see where things went wrong.
+If you find a bug, please post in the "issues" section!
+ A complete list of dependancies can be viewed in "dependancies.txt".
+Feel free to install them one by one.
+However, to make this as painless as possible, I HIGHLY recommend you use Conda, which automatically installs programs and handles dependancies.

 ## DATABASES